Home Reunion Links History Contacts

 Three ships in the United States Navy have been named USS Jouett for James Edward Jouett.

-* The first USS Jouett (DD-41) was a Paulding-class destroyer launched in 1912, served in World War I. She served in the United States Coast Guard from 1924 to 1930.
-She was sold in 1934.
+* The first USS Jouett (DD-41) was a Paulding-class destroyer launched in 1912, served in World War I.

-* The second USS Jouett (DD-396) was a Somers-class destroyer launched in 1938, served in World War II and decommissioned in 1945.
+* The second USS Jouett (DD-396) was a Somers-class destroyer launched in 1938,

-* The third USS Jouett (DLG-29) was a Belknap-class guided missile cruiser launched in 1964 and decommissioned in 1994.
+* The third USS Jouett (DLG-29) was a Belknap-class Guided Missile Cruiser

 USS Jouett DD 41